- Intake: 3

 - Faculty website: www.vet.cam.ac.uk

 Lectures and practical classes are held in the University science departments with students from other colleges.
 Small group tutorials (supervisions) take place in Queens', usually in the evenings.
 Students typically have 3-4 supervisions per week to explore the lectures in more depth, with time for discussion of set work and help with exam preparation.
 The introductory statistics and animal management courses are examined in March.
 The main “Tripos” exams are held in May/June with three papers for each of the main subjects (MCQ, practical, and essay papers).
-During the summer break, following the second year our students are encouraged to seek laboratory research experience.
-Typically about half our medical and veterinary students join our 6 week cancer research program organised by the University of Baylor ,Texas.
-Others seek projects locally in Cambridge laboratories or elsewhere in the UK.
+During the summer break, following the second year, our students are encouraged to seek laboratory research experience either locally in Cambridge laboratories or elsewhere in the UK or abroad.

 Medicine and Veterinary Medicine at Queens’